 Compared to Alternatives

-vs. Bytebase DBHub (2,600 stars): The leading multi-database MCP server, actively maintained with 512 commits.
+vs. Bytebase DBHub (2,800 stars): The leading multi-database MCP server, actively maintained with 513 commits and last updated May 2, 2026.
 Supports PostgreSQL, MySQL, MariaDB, SQL Server, and SQLite through a single zero-dependency, token-efficient interface.
 If you need database MCP access today, DBHub is the strongest general-purpose choice.

-vs. jparkerweb/mcp-sqlite (99 stars, v1.0.9): A community-built JavaScript alternative that provides comprehensive SQLite operations with better safety features, including input validation and structured CRUD operations (not raw SQL).
-Actively maintained with the latest release on April 4, 2026.
+vs. jparkerweb/mcp-sqlite (105 stars, v1.0.9): A community-built JavaScript alternative that provides comprehensive SQLite operations with better safety features, including input validation and structured CRUD operations (not raw SQL).
+The latest release (April 4, 2026) remains current.
 If you specifically want SQLite MCP access, this is the better choice.

-vs. sqlite-explorer-fastmcp (92 stars): A read-only SQLite MCP server built with FastMCP.
+vs. sqlite-explorer-fastmcp (105 stars): A read-only SQLite MCP server built with FastMCP.
 Takes the opposite approach to safety — agents can only read, never write.
 Good for analytical workloads where you want to prevent accidental data modification.
 Built-in query validation and parameterized queries add another safety layer.
+Has not had new commits since December 2024 but continues to attract stars for its safety-first design.

 vs. Postgres MCP Server: If you’re choosing a database MCP server for a real project, PostgreSQL is probably the better database choice.
 More features, better concurrency, actual access controls.
 Note: the official Postgres MCP server also has a SQL injection vulnerability (now documented in a full Datadog Security Labs case study) — use Postgres MCP Pro by crystaldba (2,300+ stars) or Neon MCP instead.